 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+It’s also important to understand what’s going on in your body.
 You may see a range of colors — from pink or slightly dark urine to bright red or cola-colored liquid.
-You may also see clots, which can come from the prostate, urethra, kidneys or ureters (tubes connecting the kidney to the bladder).
+You may also see clots, which can come from your prostate, urethra, kidneys or ureters (tubes connecting your kidney to your bladder).

 Blood in your urine may show up over a long time, come and go, or happen just once.
 And while sometimes your doctor might not find a direct cause, it’s important to consult them so they can rule out anything serious.
 To better understand the possible causes, we spoke to urologist Robert Abouassaly, MD.

 While blood in your urine can happen to anyone, some issues specifically affect men and people assigned male at birth (AMAB) more than women and people assigned female at birth (AFAB).
 This includes issues with the prostate and higher bladder and kidney cancer rates.

 In 2022, the American Cancer Society estimates 50,000 new cases of kidney cancer in men and 28,710 in women.
 And for bladder cancer, there will be three times as many new cases in men (around 61,700) than in women (19,480).